vandor/haste-server/about.md

 right now.
   * osx: you will need to have an up to date version of Xcode
   * linux: you will need to have rubygems and ruby-devel installed

-## Duration

-Pastes will stay for 30 days from their last view.
-They may be removed earlier and without notice.

 ## Privacy